mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         points.

         *Arguments*
+            points
-            points : vector of :cpp:class:`Point` objects.
+                A vector of :cpp:class:`Point` objects.

+            ids_result
-            ids_result : set of integers.
+                A set of integers.
                 The cell ids which are intersected are stored in a set for efficiency reasons, to avoid to sort out duplicates later on.

     .. cpp:function:: void all_intersected_entities(const MeshEntity & entity, std::vector<uint> & ids_result) const